 Day 2, August 6th, Yoho Lake CG to Iceline to Yoho Lake CG and onto Burgess Pass Trailhead.
 24.7 km, 757 m elevation gain, 1314 m elevation loss, 9 hrs 20 min (all distances and elevation are as per the guide book, Viewranger App will vary), Kiwetinok Alternative (Segment 21).

 The goal today was to make it through Kiwetinok gap and to descend the next valley to tree line.
 The hike was only to be 17 km long with the bulk of the hiking up good trail to Little Yoho CG and beyond to Kiwetinok Pass.
 After descending the pass I would be hiking off-trail for about 5 km.
-Emily was going to hike with me to Little Yoho and maybe all the way to Kiwetinok Pass before returning back to Yoho Lake to spend the night then returning to the car the following day.
+Micah was going to hike with me to Little Yoho and maybe all the way to Kiwetinok Pass before returning back to Yoho Lake to spend the night then returning to the car the following day.
 It had rained overnight but the morning was cloudy and dry.
 We had a relatively lazy start to the day not rising until 7:15 am.
 Breakfast and coffee were ready by 7:40 am.
-Emily set up her lovely solo tent that she used back on her John Muir Trail adventure in 2016 and we were off by 9:10 am.
+Micah set up their lovely solo tent that they used back on their John Muir Trail adventure in 2016 and we were off by 9:10 am.

 We headed out at a reasonable clip.
 The initial part of the trail from Yoho Lake is quite steep gaining 120 m in the first kilometre.
 The trail levels off for the next 1.3 km before settling into a nice comfortable upward grade.
 Views soon began opening up across the valley.
 The usually spectacular view of Takakkaw Falls was ghost like through the smoke.
 We arrived at the junction with the Iceline Trail at 9:50 am.